What Is Down?

-If weight and pack-ability are your major concerns, consider one of the jackets here with super-light shell material like the Mountain Hardwear Ghost Whisperer, MontBell EX Light, or for a warmer option, the MontBell Mirage.
-If durability is your major concern than consider some of the jackets with slightly burlier shell fabrics like the MontBell Alpine Light, the MontBell Frost Smoke, OR Transcendent, or First Ascent MicroTherm.
+If weight and pack-ability are your major concerns, consider one of the jackets here with super-light shell material like the Mountain Hardwear Ghost Whisperer.
+If durability is your major concern than consider some of the jackets with slightly burlier shell fabrics like the Outdoor Research Transcendent Hoody.

 Hood or No Hood?

 Overall, hoods keep you warmer, especially in windy conditions.
-Many of the jackets we tested come with both a hood and a non-hood option, with the hooded versions costing slightly more.
-If you're looking for a down layer to keep you as warm as possible then get a hood.
-If you often wear your jacket as a mid-layer, consider a non-hooded jacket which will layer a bit easier under your chosen outer-wear which probably has a hood.
+In order to be sure that we were comparing apples to apples, we chose only jackets with a hood for this year's review.
+Many of these models are also made without a hood for a few less dollars, and we made note of that in the specs column.
+If you're looking for a down layer to keep you as warm as possible, then get a hood.
+If you often wear your jacket as a mid-layer, consider a non-hooded jacket, which will layer a bit easier under your chosen outerwear, which probably has a hood.
 Keep in mind that not all hoods are designed the same.
 Some hoods are made to wear over a climbing helmet and are rather big if you don't happen to be wearing one at the time.
-Other hoods, like on the Mountain Hardwear Ghost Whisperer, and the First Ascent MicroTherm, are designed to be tighter fitting to the face and worn under a helmet.
-These hoods are good at keeping the cold out and offer a tighter, sleeker profile, while climbing or hiking, but they look a little funny for around town.
+Other hoods, like on the Mountain Hardwear Ghost Whisperer, are designed to be tighter fitting to the face and worn under a helmet.
+These hoods are good at keeping the cold out and offer a tighter, sleeker profile while climbing or hiking, but they look a little funny for around town.

 Pockets / General Features

 Besides the obvious differences in warmth, lighter jackets and parkas also differ quite a bit in terms of pockets and features.
-Several of the light down jackets here skimp significantly on the features as a means of saving weight, this is noted in the reviews.
+Several of the light down jackets reviewed here skimp significantly on features as a means of saving weight.
+Features that area often cut include draw cords on the hood and waist and having fewer pockets.
 On the other side of that spectrum are parkas that are designed for expedition use and are full of features intended to make your life easier in the cold.
 Many parkas, for example, feature interior mesh drop-in pockets to warm your frozen gloves and water bottles.